javieitez/PyGamble/README.md

 # PyGamble

-Experimental Python progs that try to mimic some gambling games by using and tracking random generated values
+Tiny Educational Python programs.
+Some of them try to mimic some gambling trends by using and tracking random generated values.
+Others are just funny experiments, or small games.

+Read the source header for a quick explanation of what every progam does.